austinhuang0131/joinmatrix/guide.md

 * Matrix is the protocol, developed by the UK-registered non-profit [The Matrix.org Foundation C.I.C.](https://matrix.org/foundation/).
 It can also refer to the entire Matrix federation that contains all the users and rooms.
 * Element (previously known as Riot.im) is the flagship app of Matrix, developed by the UK-registered for-profit [New Vector Ltd](https://element.io/about).
 It can also refer to commercial services that the company offers, such as [Element Matrix Services](https://element.io/matrix-services).

 [As touched upon later](#what-app-should-i-use), Element is just one of the apps that accesses Matrix.
 It is therefore correct to refer to the platform as just "Matrix."
+Though, nobody is stopping you from calling it *[The Matrix](https://en.wikipedia.org/wiki/The_Matrix)*.

 ### Set up own homeserver, or join an existing homeserver?